Miles Stapleton of Bedale: Biography

-He was the eldest son of Sir Gilbert de Stapleton, Knt. (d.
-1321), and paternal grandson of Miles de Stapleton (d.
-1314).
-His mother was Matilda (b.
-1298), also called Agnes, elder daughter and coheiress of Brian FitzAlan, lord of Bedale, Askham Bryan, and Cotherstone.
+He was the eldest son of Sir Gilbert de Stapleton, Knt. (died 1321), and paternal grandson of Miles de Stapleton (died 1314).
+His mother was Matilda (born 1298), also called Agnes, elder daughter and coheiress of Brian FitzAlan, lord of Bedale, Askham Bryan, and Cotherstone.
 Through his paternal line, he was a great-grandson of Dervorguilla of Galloway, mother of John Balliol, King of Scotland, and a descendant of the Bruces by Laderia, daughter of Peter III de Brus of Skelton and grandmother of Sir Gilbert.
 Sir Miles Stapleton of Bedale should not be confused with Sir Miles Stapleton of Haddlesey (ca. 1318–1372), occasionally identified as le seigneur.

 Only an infant at the death of his father, he was at the Siege of Tournai (1340) with his younger brother Brian Stapleton, and then fought in Brittany during the War of Breton Succession.
-He was probably at the siege of Calais in 1347.
+He was probably at the Siege of Calais in 1347.
 He participated in three tournaments between October 1347 and January 1348, at Bury St Edmunds, Eltham, and Windsor, after which he was described as a knight of the chamber in the Wardrobe accounts.
 He was made a founder Knight of the Garter (stall 17) in 1348.

 In October 1351, Stapleton joined the newly knighted William Latimer abroad.
 In 1354, he participated in an embassy to Pope Innocent VI requesting intervention in the Anglo-French war.
 Stapleton joined Henry Lancaster's raid across Normandy in 1356 in support of Philippe de Navarre, whom he served in 1358 as a messenger.
-In June 1361, he received an annuity of 100l, from the exchequer for his "unwearied labours and laudable services".
-He may have been the Miles Stapleton who was one of the witnesses to the treaty of Brétigny in 1360.
+In June 1361, he received an annuity of 100 pounds from the exchequer for his "unwearied labours and laudable services".
+He may have been the Miles Stapleton who was one of the witnesses to the Treaty of Brétigny in 1360.
 In March 1361 and August 1362 he served on commissions of peace with the Earl of Suffolk.
-In January 1363, Stapleton was one of a group of English knights recorded as borrowing money from local merchants at Thorn in Poland, most likely during a Prussian crusade.
+In January 1363, Stapleton was one of a group of English knights recorded as borrowing money from local merchants at Toruń in Poland, most likely during a Prussian crusade.

-He died in December 1364, possibly, as the family historian conjectures, of wounds received in the battle of Auray (29 September 1364).
+He died in December 1364, possibly, as the family historian conjectures, of wounds received in the Battle of Auray (29 September 1364).